Nicholas Elko: Rome upgrades the American Church's status

-The Second Vatican Council and the Eastern Catholic Churches

-Elko was appointed a Consultor to the Congregation for the Oriental Churches and took part in the proceedings, held in Rome from 1962 to 1965, of the Second Vatican Council.
-It issued a decree, promulgated by Paul VI on November 21, 1964, titled Orientalium Ecclesiarum.
-The new policy underscored the richness of the Eastern Rite churches and respect for them.
-It urged Eastern Rites to return to the roots of their distinctive rituals and to avoid Latinization of their practices.

-The decree heartened anti-latinizers in the Byzantine Church, and to many seemed a repudiation of Elko's "reforms", particularly during the building boom of the previous years.

 Controversy

-By 1967, Elko's popularity within his own Church waned on account of the rapid change he led, the confusion among laity around many Vatican II reforms, and especially Elko's authoritarian management style.
+By 1967, Elko's popularity within his own church waned on account of the rapid change he led, the confusion among laity around many Vatican II reforms, and especially Elko's authoritarian management style.
 Whether priest or laity, ethnic or assimilated, many in the Church were agitated by Elko's leadership.
 Petitions were signed and sent off to Rome.
-The Vatican, fearing more dissension in the Church like that experienced during the 1930s, transferred Elko to Rome, where he was elevated to the dignity of an Archbishop and appointed as the ordaining prelate for the Byzantine Catholics in Rome and head of the Ecumenical Commission on the Liturgy.
-This prompted his resignation as Byzantine Catholic Bishop of Pittsburgh, and Monsignor Edward V. Rosack, the Chancellor of the Eparchy, was named as the temporary apostolic administrator.
+The Vatican, fearing more dissension in the Church like that experienced during the 1930s, transferred Elko to Rome, where he was elevated to the dignity of an archbishop and appointed as the ordaining prelate for the Byzantine Catholics in Rome and head of the Ecumenical Commission on the Liturgy.
+This prompted his resignation as the Ruthenian Bishop of Pittsburgh, and Monsignor Edward V. Rosack, the chancellor of the eparchy, was named as the temporary apostolic administrator.

 Time Magazine reported on the unusual situation, noting that a "bishop is almost never separated from his see.
-For the past seven months, however, the Most Rev. Nicholas T. Elko, Ruthenian-rite bishop of Pittsburgh, has been in Rome, barred by his church superiors from returning to his diocese.
+For the past seven months, however, the Most Rev. Nicholas T. Elko, Ruthenian bishop of Pittsburgh, has been in Rome, barred by his church superiors from returning to his diocese.
 The case of Bishop Elko, who describes his situation as 'exile', casts fascinating light on Catholicism's current internal stresses...".
 Three years later, the Vatican sent Elko back to the U.S., but not to his Byzantine Church.

-Transition: The Roman Catholic Archdiocese of Cincinnati
+Auxiliary Bishop of Cincinnati

-In 1970 Archbishop Elko started anew as Auxiliary Archbishop in the Roman Catholic Archdiocese of Cincinnati (the first and only Eastern Rite Bishop to serve as Auxiliary of a Latin Rite Diocese in the U.S.).
+In 1970, Archbishop Elko started anew as Auxiliary Archbishop in the Archdiocese of Cincinnati (the first and only Eastern Catholic auxiliary bishop of a Latin diocese in the United States).
 He served in this capacity for fourteen years, and upon reaching his seventy-fifth birthday, retired.

 He wrote an historical novel at this time, which was published posthumously in 1994.
-White Heat Over Red Fire features Thomas Christophe, a young Eastern Rite Catholic Bishop ministering in post-war Austria.
+White Heat Over Red Fire features Thomas Christophe, a young Eastern Catholic bishop ministering in post-war Austria.
 The novel makes much of the intrigues of the Cold War years, the struggles of the Church in Eastern Europe, the attempts to reconcile the Catholic and Eastern Orthodox Churches, and the upheaval within the Catholic Church in the wake of Vatican II.

 Elko died of cancer on May 18, 1991, aged 81.
 He is interred in the Priest's Circle at Gate of Heaven Cemetery, Montgomery, Ohio.